VWAS/polaris/README.md

 - very efficient

-- add VWAS-HTML 3.0 projects support for your apps.
+- add VWAS-HTML 3.0 (Codinator) projects support for your apps.

-- Built with App Thinning in mind.